TMLoew/refuel_app/README.md

 - **Gym telemetry** – Drop hourly badge exports into `data/gym_badges_0630_2200_long.csv` (preferred) or `data/gym_badges.csv`.
 The loader auto-detects the first file it finds and enriches it with synthetic or live weather before the dashboard renders anything.
 - **Product mix planning** – Keep daily merchandising guidance in `data/product_mix_daily.csv`.
 At runtime the app uses `build_daily_product_mix_view()` to merge that daily plan with aggregated telemetry so you can compare suggested units vs. implied demand without mutating the raw sources.
 - **Snapshots** – Use the “Save snapshot” button in the dashboard’s Product Mix section to persist the merged view (including gaps and implied units) to `data/product_mix_enriched.csv`.
 Any Streamlit page or external notebook can reload it through `load_product_mix_snapshot()` for reproducible reviews.
-- **POS console + restocks** – `data/pos_runtime_log.csv` now captures each counter entry with optional per-product breakdowns and current shelf stock.
-Auto-restock preferences live in `data/restock_policy.json` and can be managed from the POS Console.
+- **POS console + restocks** – `data/pos_runtime_log.csv` captures every entry with per-product breakdowns and shelf stock.
+Auto restock preferences live in `data/restock_policy.json` and can be managed from the POS Console.
 - **Procurement autopilot** – Running the autopilot simulation inside `Home.py` or publishing a scenario from the Forecast Explorer writes to `data/procurement_plan.csv`.
 The file carries `plan_*` metadata columns (weather pattern, promo, horizon, etc.) that downstream tabs surface automatically.
 Streamlit POS events append to `data/pos_runtime_log.csv`.
 - **Price overrides** – Use the Price Manager page to edit `data/product_prices.csv` so each SKU has its own unit price.
 Those values feed into the dashboard mix snapshot, scenario allocations, and procurement exports.
 - **Config validator** – Run `python scripts/validate_configs.py` to sanity-check that mix, price, and restock files exist and contain the expected schema before deploying changes.

+## Live Weather & Caching

+- Live weather is on by default across the app.
+Hourly Open‑Meteo pulls hydrate the telemetry loader, POS console, dashboards, and forecasts.
+- Successful fetches are persisted to `data/weather_cache.csv`.
+When the API is unreachable, the loader transparently falls back to that cached window before resorting to synthetic weather, so the UI keeps rendering with real-world history.
+- The Settings page surfaces latency and cache age so you can tell whether views are using live, cached, or fallback data.

 ## Forecast Explorer & Scenarios